 - empowerment and promotion of long-term solutions through education and labour market integration of trafficked persons

 - inclusive action for child victims of trafficking for the purpose of criminal exploitation and combined forms of exploitation

-Direct field assistance constitutes an important element feeding into the analytical work of CCSDD Human Trafficking Chapter and creates a solid base for further broader Johns Hopkins SAIS advocacy and policy change efforts.
+Direct field assistance constitutes an important element feeding into the analytical work of CCSDD Human Trafficking Initiative and creates a solid base for further broader Johns Hopkins SAIS advocacy and policy change efforts.